Game of Thrones season 8 finale recap: Rising from the ashes

 Sansa asks where Jon is.
 Grey Worm says Jon must pay for his crimes, and he's pretty keen to execute Tyrion as well.
 What happens to Jon and Tyrion is up to the King or Queen, they decide, but there is no King or Queen.

 Welp, all of Westeros' lords are here, so Tyrion asks why they don't just talk among themselves and pick a ruler?
-The aforementioned guy from House Blackfish stands and starts listing his credentials, but Sansa tells him to sit down.
+The supremely mediocre Edmure stands and starts listing his credentials, but his niece Sansa tells him to sit down.
 Sansa is great, and in a just world would be the one to hop, hop, hop onto the throne.
 Samwell suggests the people of Westeros vote, but he's quickly laughed out of the discussion.

 What unites people?
 Tyrion poses that question to the bunch.
-Yeah, armies are cool, but have you tried stories?
+Yeah, armies, gold and flags are cool, but have you tried stories?
 As he soliloquizes about tales and common folk or whatever, the camera pans around the group.
 You can bet whoever it stops on will be the new Lord of the Seven Kingdoms.
 (I had my fingers crossed for Sansa who, as mentioned, is great.)

 Who has a better story, Tyrion asks, than Bran Stark?